narenderpanwar/certified-kubernetes-administrator-course/docs/07-Security/21-Service-Accounts.md

     annotations:
       eks.amazonaws.com/role-arn: arn:aws:iam::123456789012:role/eks-s3-access-role
   ```
 - Keep in mind that IAM roles for service accounts (IRSA) is a feature provided by EKS, which simplifies this process by allowing you to associate an IAM role directly with a Kubernetes service account.
 This eliminates the need for manual annotation.

 e. **Application-specific Access Control**:

 - Different applications running in pods may have varying access requirements within the cluster.
 - By using different service accounts with tailored permissions for each application, you can enforce least privilege principles and enhance security.

+# Difference between Role, RoleBindings and ServiceAccount:

+In Kubernetes, Roles, RoleBindings, and ServiceAccounts are all crucial components for managing access control within the cluster.

+1. ​**ServiceAccount**​:
+   * A ServiceAccount is an identity used by pods to authenticate to the API server.
+   * Each pod that runs in a Kubernetes cluster is associated with a ServiceAccount, which provides a way to control the permissions granted to the pod.
+   * ServiceAccounts are scoped to a namespace, meaning they are only valid within the namespace they are created in.
+2. ​**Role**​:
+   * A Role is a set of permissions defined within a namespace.
+   * It defines what actions are allowed within that namespace, such as creating, modifying, or deleting resources like pods, services, etc.
+   * Roles are specific to a namespace, so they cannot be applied cluster-wide.
+3. ​**RoleBinding**​:
+   * A RoleBinding is used to bind a Role to a user or a group of users (or other subjects like ServiceAccounts).
+   * It establishes the relationship between the Role and the entities (users or ServiceAccounts) that should have those permissions within the namespace.
+   * RoleBindings are also namespace-specific and can only reference Roles within the same namespace.

+In summary, ServiceAccounts provide identities for pods, Roles define sets of permissions within a namespace, and RoleBindings associate those permissions with users or ServiceAccounts within that namespace.